autarky1/autarky-hash.github.io/assignment2.md

 ## ERROR!
 Nozzle Stuck
 After the printing in 1 line, the printer then printed on itself repeatedly until the nozzle got stuck.
 Thanks our class Discord, Kenny (shoutout!) told me to heat up the PLA which released the misprint.

+## MANY HOURS LATER
+I realized that my error many hours later was in the initial assembly of the printer itself- I did not realize that there was a roll for the belt behind the QR code for the Ender Pro.
+Because of that, my y did not align and it would not auto home.
+I had tried everything- attempting to level and level, tightening it manually, trying to unplug all of hte plugs and replugging them.
+After I tightened the belt, I was able to finally level the plate.

 ## Step 3: Rhino Model- Cube Test Print
 I created a Rhino Model of the cube first through the Solid -> Cube function.
-I also used a centimeter template for the model.
+I used a mm function and also created a solid box for the maker itself under 220mmx220mmx250mm.

+## Step 4: Import Rhino Cube into Ultimaker Cura
+I then placed my cube into Ultimaker Cura.
+In Ultimaker, I managed to set the cube quality from low to high.
+However, the time greatly varied.
+The Low quality cube was reported to take 20 minutes, the standard quality cube was reported to take 26 min and slicing for a high quality cube was reported to take 33 min.

+## Step 5: Printing my First Cube
+I loaded my cubes into Ultimaker and ran into a series of issues-

 ## Step 4: Rhino Files (for Reference)
 https://github.com/autarky-hash/autarky-hash.github.io/blob/main/RhinoCube.3dm